razetime/limn/spec.md

 `¿` prints the current state of the code canvas and the current state of the stack to the console/debug area.

+`⩫` takes a single line of input, as a string, and pushes it to the stack.

 `⊗` will end the program.
 You can also use an error to end the program, sorta like a conditional.

-I'm not sure If I want to add trig operators, but it would make sense to.
+I'm not sure if I want to add trig operators, but it would make sense to.

 ## Drawing Canvas:

 In the drawing canvas, the cursor is not constantly moving.
 It functions similar to a LOGO/Turtle graphics marker.

-The default color is #000000ff.
+The default color is 0xffffffff.
 The default stroke width is 1px.
+The default direction is to the right.

 **Drawing-only commands:**